|JOB TITLE:||Case Worker|

 |HOURS:||Flexible hours required working 37.5 hours/week|

-YCSP (Youth Community Support Program) which is a new cross-ministry initiative between Boyle Street Community Services, Alberta Health Services and E4C.
+YCSP (Youth Community Support Program) is a new cross-ministry initiative between Boyle Street Community Services (BSCS) and Alberta Health Services (AHS).
 Our mission is to provide community-based, intensive mental health treatment that is empowering, collaborative and client-centered, for youth and their families who have frequently accessed tertiary services without experiencing functional improvement.

 YCSP supports holistic youth recovery in a safe, respectful environment, where youth and families are included and valued.
 YCSP supports the positive identities of youth and families by recognizing their skills, strengths, successes and resources.
 Our responsive programming is based upon The Wellness Model and Dialectical Behaviour Therapy principles.
 YCSP is a wraparound service designed to support skill development, social involvement and active citizenship.
 We respect and empower families to cultivate their own healthy environments and communities.